GRECO, Nora J. (Christopher)

 GRECO - Nora J. (nee Christopher)

-Of Silver Creek, October 26, 2018.Beloved wife of Joseph; dear mother of Diane (Paul) Pagano; cherished grandmother of Mandi Strek-Greco, Christopher and Marisa Pagano; dearest sister of Joseph (Jeanette) Christopher, Frances (Phillip) Ricchiazzi and Gertie (Joseph) Militello; two brothers-in-law: Russell Bonfessuto and Anthony Blanco; predeceased by her parents Joseph and Minnie (Flitt) Christopher Sr.; a son Joseph Greco Jr.; three sisters and a brother-in-law: Geraldine and Walter Kozuch, Josie Blanco and Phyllis Bonfessuto.
-Friends may call at the Hole-Parker Funeral Chapel, 160 Central Ave., Silver Creek on Tuesday from 5-8 p.m.
+Of Silver Creek, October 26, 2018.Beloved wife of Joseph; dear mother of Diane (Paul) Pagano; cherished grandmother of Mandi Strek-Greco, Christopher and Marisa Pagano; dearest sister of Joseph (Jeanette) Christopher, Frances (Phillip) Ricchiazza and Gertie Militelo; predeceased by her parents Joseph and Minnie (Flitt) Christopher, Sr.; a son Joseph Greco, Jr.; three sisters: Geraldine Kozuch, Josie Blanco and Phyllis Bonfessuto.
+Friends may call at the Hole-Parker Funeral Chapel, 160 Central Ave., Silver Creek on Tuesday from 5-8p.m.
 A Mass of Christian Burial will be celebrated in Our Lady of Mt.
-Carmel Church, 165 Central Ave., Silver Creek, on Wednesday at 10 a.m.
-Online condolences at www.holeparkerfc.com.
+Carmel Church, 165 Central Ave., Silver Creek on Wednesday at 10a.m.
+Online condolences may be made at www.holeparkerfc.com.

 Funeral Home: